itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 Begin this session by completing the [Do Now](doNow.md) activity.

 ##Scope
-You have just been contracted by Old Games, New Programs LLC.
-They have asked you to make a webapp for Rock, Paper, Scissors.
-This project was originally contracted to an intern that did not finish the project.
-Your manager has given you one week to take the former intern's starter code and make a fully functioning game.
+You have just been hired by APIs R US inc. This company relies entirely on using API for the many webapps.
+As a first project they have asked you to make a simple site that calls on the SOundCloud API to test your skills.
+Since this is your first project, your manager has provided you with some helpful tools to get started.

 ##Project Criteria
 Your Manager has laid out the following requirements for the project: